Reverse engineering: Integrated circuits/smart cards

 Reverse engineering is an invasive and destructive form of analyzing a smart card.
 The attacker uses chemicals to etch away layer after layer of the smart card and takes pictures with a scanning electron microscope (SEM).
 That technique can reveal the complete hardware and software part of the smart card.
 The major problem for the attacker is to bring everything into the right order to find out how everything works.
 The makers of the card try to hide keys and operations by mixing up memory positions, such as by bus scrambling.

 In some cases, it is even possible to attach a probe to measure voltages while the smart card is still operational.
 The makers of the card employ sensors to detect and prevent that attack.
 That attack is not very common because it requires both a large investment in effort and special equipment that is generally available only to large chip manufacturers.
 Furthermore, the payoff from this attack is low since other security techniques are often used such as shadow accounts.
 It is still uncertain whether attacks against chip-and-PIN cards to replicate encryption data and then to crack PINs would provide a cost-effective attack on multifactor authentication.

 Full reverse engineering proceeds in several major steps.

 The first step after images have been taken with a SEM is stitching the images together, which is necessary because each layer cannot be captured by a single shot.
 A SEM needs to sweep across the area of the circuit and take several hundred images to cover the entire layer.
-Image stitching takes as input several hundred pictures and outputs a single properly-overlapped picture of the complete layer.
+Image stitching takes as input several hundred pictures and outputs a single properly overlapped picture of the complete layer.

 Next, the stitched layers need to be aligned because the sample, after etching, cannot be put into the exact same position relative to the SEM each time.
 Therefore, the stitched versions will not overlap in the correct fashion, as on the real circuit.
 Usually, three corresponding points are selected, and a transformation applied on the basis of that.

 To extract the circuit structure, the aligned, stitched images need to be segmented, which highlights the important circuitry and separates it from the uninteresting background and insulating materials.

 Finally, the wires can be traced from one layer to the next, and the netlist of the circuit, which contains all of the circuit's information, can be reconstructed.

 Military applications

 Reverse engineering is often used by people to copy other nations' technologies, devices, or information that have been obtained by regular troops in the fields or by intelligence operations.
 It was often used during the Second World War and the Cold War.
-Here are well-known examples from the Second World War and later:
+Following are some well known examples from the Second World War and afterward: